 - Immediately contact your WCM mentor and your host mentor to report the incident.
 If you are uncomfortable talking about the incident with your host mentor, contact your WCM mentor.
-Seek medical attention immediately. - In addition to contacting your WCM mentor, also contact IMSE to report the incident (IMSEdirectors@med.cornell.edu) - Do not contact the local police unless your host mentor advises you to do so. - Consider contacting the local United States Embassy or Consulate to report the assault or rape. - If raped, seek emergency treatment for sexually transmitted infections (STIs) and follow instructions regarding HIV prophylaxis, pregnancy prevention, and prevention of STIs. - If raped, or if the sexually assault results in injury, consider returning to the United States for emergency medical care and counseling.
+Seek medical attention immediately. - In addition to contacting your WCM mentor, also contact IMSE to report the incident (IMSEdirectors@med.cornell.edu) and Ms. Savita Birbal (sab2025@med.cornell.edu - Do not contact the local police unless your host mentor advises you to do so. - Consider contacting the local United States Embassy or Consulate to report the assault or rape. - If raped, seek emergency treatment for sexually transmitted infections (STIs) and follow instructions regarding HIV prophylaxis, pregnancy prevention, and prevention of STIs. - If raped, or if the sexual assault results in injury, we recommend returning to the United States for emergency medical care and counseling.
 Student Health or the NYP (New York Presbyterian) emergency department can provide you with appropriate care and counseling.
 If you prefer to seek care from your own physician, do so.
-Student Health Services can be reached at 646-962-6942. - International SOS will help arrange transport back to the United States, per the insurance policy contract.
+Student Health Services can be reached at 646- 962-6942. - International SOS is also a good resource for help.